 Walking Holidays in Catalonia: FAQ's

-With the launch of our exciting new range of self guided walking tours in Catalonia, we decided to answer some of your most frequently asked questions to help prepare for your week of walking in the Catalan sun.
+Thinking about one of our walking tours in Catalonia?
+We decided to answer some of your most frequently asked questions to help prepare for your week of walking in the Catalan sun.

 Catalan flag flying in the Pyrenees